-- 5.1.3.4.(b)(1) Any details concerning the implementation of this policy by an academic unit should be stated explicitly and should be made available in writing to each faculty member at the beginning of each academic year or appear in a standing unit publication. - 5.1.3.4.(b)(2) As long as this general policy is applied, additional considerations may be taken into account with the general approval of the unit. - See Faculty Handbook (Section 3.0.) for Regents' policy on faculty summer salaries.
+Any details concerning the implementation of this policy by an academic unit should be stated explicitly and should be made available in writing to each faculty member at the beginning of each academic year or appear in a standing unit publication.

+As long as this general policy is applied, additional considerations may be taken into account with the general approval of the unit.

+See Faculty Handbook (Section 16 et seq.) for Regents' policy on faculty summer salaries.

-5.1.3.5.
-Sanctions and Allocation of Support Services
+37.3.5 Sanctions and Allocation of Support Services